 I started Deciding on Trails: 7 Practices of Healthy Trail Towns in January 2020 during a lull in my consulting work.
 By April, I started working with Plug & Play Publishing and had a few chapters done.
 Finally, eight months later, I had a proof copy in my hands.

 I write this in full recognition that 2020 was a terrible year for so many.
 Even those whose physical health and livelihood were not affected by COVID-19 were suddenly juggling more than they ever had.
-As for me, my home and professional life hadn’t changed in any significant way, other than my work-related travel coming to a halt.
-The book gave me something to feel excited about the whole year through.
-It helped to sustain me and gave me something forward-focused to commit myself to.
-For those of you who see trails as something that can make a difference in your community, I hope that it provides you something forward-focused to think about as well.
+As for me, my home and professional life hadn’t changed as significantly as others’ may have, other than my work-related travel coming to a halt.

+Deciding on Trails gave me something to feel excited about throughout 2020 and something to commit myself to.
+It was a passion project taken on at just the right time.
+For those of you who see trails as something that can make a difference in your community, I hope that trails provide you something forward-focused to think about as well.

-Deciding on Trails is organized into three parts:
+Deciding on Trails has three main parts: